Neha/ReactJS-code-review/readme.md

 ## :fire: Welcome to the ReactJS code Guidelines

-These are the code samples for the blog - "What to review in ReactJS Code?"
-(Not published yet)
+These are the code samples for the blog - ["What to review in ReactJS Code?"](https://dev.to/hellonehha/what-to-review-in-reactjs-code-1co7)

 ### :golf: Summary: